adamjgnoel/AcCoRD/README.txt

 * Molecule observers record number of specified types of molecules (and optionally their positions) over a subset of the simulation environment.
 * Even in the microscopic regime, molecule creation and chemical reactions can occur on a time scale smaller than the microscopic time step.

-The following features have not been extensively tested and are considered in "beta":
+The following features have not been as extensively tested and are considered in "beta":
 * Surfaces can surround all or part of 3D regions and be sites for local chemical reactions, such as molecule generation or absorption.
+User can choose how reaction probabilities are determined for these reactions.
 * Membrane surfaces control transitions between neighboring 3D regions

 The following features have had very limited testing and are considered "alpha":